-When Dewitt asked me to contribute to this site he said my blogging challenge was to notice, photograph and write about a moment of celebration – not necessarily the helium balloon kind of celebration – though those are fun – but also the celebrations that show up as a stirring of the heart, a reckoning of the soul, a tremble of possibility.
+When Dewitt Jones asked me to contribute to his site , Celebrate What’s Right, http://celebratewhatsright.com, he said my blogging challenge was to notice, photograph and write about a moment of celebration – not necessarily the helium balloon kind of celebration – though those are fun – but also the celebrations that show up as a stirring of the heart, a reckoning of the soul, a tremble of possibility.
 Actually I thought I knew that landscape quite well but, as I pay more attention to it, it continues to open up.

 Here’s what I’ve noticed.

 Some moments of celebration are soft like the wind, they just ruffle my thoughts like the breeze does my hair.
 If I am quiet I notice them, and sometimes I just plain miss them and only notice the after effect, like noticing that my hair is a bit messed but not remembering the breeze.
 Like that woman who caught my eye as she walked by Starbucks, humming and smiling to herself – I didn’t think of her until a few blocks later I caught myself humming and smiling under the gaze of some other stranger.
 The transference of energy, the contagion of positivity, the power of resonance.
 All of it happened in a simple little smile.
 I stopped and took note and celebrated the simplicity of connection.